 We derive the delta-8 in our hemp flower from CBD.
 Although the milder THC is naturally in hemp, the amounts aren’t significant.
 It proves to be impractical because you’d have to use too much hemp flower for any viable extraction.

-So instead, we gather CBD in CBD-rich hemp strains.
-We distill and refine that CBD.
-Finally, we use a precise molecular process to convert CBD into delta-8 molecules.
+So, instead, we gather CBD in CBD-rich hemp strains, distill and refine it, and finally, use a precise molecular process to convert CBD into delta-8 molecules.

 After making our delectable delta-8 distillate, we saturate our cannabinoid-rich hemp flower strains in it.
 And we do not hold back.
 Seriously, we douse those buds.